Tyrone Taylor Preview, Player Props: Brewers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.01 team ERA ranks 10th among all MLB pitching staffs.
+- The Yankees have a 4.03 team ERA that ranks 11th across all MLB pitching staffs.

-- The righty last appeared on Sunday against the Houston Astros, when he tossed five innings, allowing one earned run while giving up five hits.
+- In his most recent outing on Tuesday against the Detroit Tigers, the righty tossed six innings, giving up one earned run while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.